abdullahalrakib727/MetaBlog-Web-App/README.md

 This project is created using MERN stack technology.
 Previously, I had used Javascript on the frontend/client.
 But after learning how to use Typescript with react, I have switched to Typescript.
 I intend to add more new features to this webapp.

 I have discontinued working on Javascript version as I will be working with Typescript version from now on.
-If you want to check out the Javascript version then go to this link : <a href="https://github.com/alrakib1/MetaBlog-Js" target="_blank">MetaBlog Javascript version</a>
+If you want to check out the Javascript version then go to this link : [MetaBlog Js](https://github.com/alrakib1/MetaBlog-Js)

 ## Installation

  I have used pnpm on this project.
 If you already have pnpm on your device just use this command after cloning this repo on both client and server folder respectively :

 ### For Pnpm :